 The poll was conducted between Nov.
 29 and Dec.
 2 and included 1,003 participants.
 The margin of error is plus or minus 3.6 percentage points.

-This article appears in the Dec.
-4, 2012, edition of National Journal Daily.
+This article appears in the December 4, 2012 edition of NJ Daily.